Abdelrahim-bebo/Capacitence-meter/README.md

 ## Overview

 The **Capacitance Meter** is an embedded systems project designed to measure and display the capacitance of electronic components accurately.
-This project uses an Arduino microcontroller to process the capacitance measurements and displays the results on a 7-seg display.
+This project uses an AT90S2313 microcontroller from ATMEGA to process the capacitance measurements and displays the results on a 7-seg display.

 ## Features